 McCambell often works on large residential complexes with 200 or more windows, so he needs to provide construction details that are easy to follow, durable, and reliable.
 His solution, which I would use on my own house, eliminates key weaknesses of the standard approach.
 Key details to McCambell’s approach (see Illustration below) are:

-- The housewrap is cut flush to the opening on the side and bottom — no more flaps to wrap inward (sometime bringing water with them).
+- The housewrap is cut flush to the opening on the side and bottom — no more flaps to wrap inward (sometimes bringing air leakage and water with them).
 The top flap is cut vertical at least 6 inches beyond the opening.

 - Jamb flashings are bonded directly to the rough opening since the flashing tape protects the wood framing more effectively than the housewrap can.

-- Flexible/moldable sill flashing is turned up the side jambs only 0ne inch (rather than 6 in.), and downward only 2 inches, which puts less stress on the corner points.
+- Flexible/moldable sill flashing is turned up the side jambs only 1 inch (rather than 6 inches), and downward only 2 inches, which puts less stress on the corner points.

 - The sill flashing laps over the housewrap or a separate piece of through-wall flashing needed for brick and other masonry veneers.